tardate/LittleArduinoProjects/Electronics101/BreadboardBling/SingleShotTrigger/README.md

 ## Notes

-This little module is for those breadboard occassions where when one needs a debounced pulse - or possibly an inverted pulse for active low logic.
+This little module is for those breadboard occasions where when one needs a debounced pulse - or possibly an inverted pulse for active low logic.

 It uses a 555 timer in monostable mode to debounced a pushbutton, emitting a pulse of trigger a pulse of at least [22ms](https://visual555.tardate.com/?mode=monostable&r1=20&c=1) (R1=20k and C1=1uF).